effectiveobjc/errata/ERRATA.md

  > Objective-C has no strong type checking at compile time...

+## Item 34

+[Page 174]: There is a typo in the final paragraph.
+Instead of "autorelease po00ol" it should read "autorelease pool".

 ## Item 36

 [Page 185]: The `numberI` variable should be sent `retainCount`.
 The code should read: